EISALab/SI_News_Classifier/README.md

 Further development of the algorithm, suggestions, corrections and new examples are always encouraged and welcome.

-##### Any implementation, modification or re-distribution of this code requireds a proper citation:   Rivera, S., Minsker, B., Work, D. and Roth, D. (2013) “Advancing sustainability indicators through text mining: a feasibility demonstration.” <i> submitted to Environmental Modeling and Software.
+##### We kindly ask any future publications using this software include a reference to the following publication:   Rivera, S., Minsker, B., Work, D. and Roth, D. (2013) “Advancing sustainability indicators through text mining: a feasibility demonstration.” <i> submitted to Environmental Modeling and Software.

 ###### Note: A python copy of the code will be release later this year (2014).